Cr4O13/gci-docs/docs/configuration syntax.md

 All values of an array must be enclosed in matching brackets `[ ]`.
 Inside the array, values must be separated using commas `,`.

-But do not enter parentheses `( )` as they are used only to mark optional elements.

 ## EBNF Form
 The following subsections describe the GCI syntax in the formal EBNF notation.
 This is given here for creating test cases and proper implementation only.